 As much as we like to think that working from home is a new thing, it actually goes back many years to well beyond the history of the modern “office” as we know it.
 Sure, telecommuting, the proliferation of easy Internet access, as well as more advanced means of communication has facilitated its growth in modern times.
-The reality is that the principles, the thinking behind remote work is as old as history itself.
+The reality is that the principles, the thinking behind remote work are as old as history itself.

 Practical Needs of an Older Age

 In the earliest years of human history, working from home wasn’t a bonus, it was a necessity.
 Survival was the primary goal of hunter-gatherer families, and the closer one “worked” to hunt or forage for food, the easier it was to take food home safely.
 Additionally, having foraging and hunting sites close to where you lived meant fresher, more accessible food.
 This meant our ancestors were very productive because they applied the concept of “working from their homes.”

 A study conducted by Stanford in recent years has all but confirmed what our ancestors already knew and practiced: working from home increases productivity.
 This particular study was done with the Chinese travel firm CTrip.
 Volunteer call center agents were randomly assigned to work from home or remain in the office for 9 months.
 After 9 months, the study found a 13% increase in performance from those based at home.
 This was due to fewer breaks being taken, fewer sick days, and more activity.

 Naturally, the key to success when it came to this arrangement was having a workspace that was optimized for success with all the necessary tools.
 That’s something that has remained unchanged to this day.
 Much of the success when it comes to working from home revolves around a careful set-up home office.
 Fortunately, the easy access to Internet connectivity, the availability of laptops and desktop computers, and the relative affordability of it all have made it easy for anyone nowadays to set up a home office.